ondefy/permissionless-multisigner-paymaster/audit-specs.md

 #### 2. Griefing attacks while adding signers
 - `depositAndAddSigner`, `addSigner`, `batchAddSigners` are subject to griefing attacks.
-- While this in-evitable scenario, we have `selfRevokeSigner` to minimalize the impact.
+- While this an in-evitable scenario, we have `selfRevokeSigner` to minimalize the impact.
 Since signers can be any address, the impact reduces further.

 #### 3. Eth sent using self-destruct is rewarded to `previousManager`.
 - Expected behaviour